ChristopherCFleming/ChristopherCFleming/README.md

 ### Welcome 👋

-- 🔭 I volunteer at Apache Superset (Preset) as a community contributor
+- 🔭 I work at DigiDems (Zinc Collective) as a software engineer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning more DSA through Structy.net
 - 🤔 I’m looking for a Software Engineering position
 - 💬 Ask me about life in Beijing
 - 📫 How to reach me: check out my portfolio site (pinned Below)